tosiron/jazznet/Pattern Generator/README.md

 ### Generate progressions

 Progressions can be generated using the [`generateProgressions.py`](generateProgressions.py) file.
 Roman numerals (I/i to VII/vii) must be used to specify the chords separated by '-' (dash).
 Without any extentions/alterations, basic triads are generated.
 Chords can also be extended or altered by specifying a supported alteration (see table below) separated by a comma between the chord and the alteration.
+If using the `#` (sharp) or `b` (flat) alteration, they must follow the chord.
 Note that only 3- and 4-chord progressions are currently supported.

 A short descriptive name must also be provided as the final argument.